marcosrachid/java8_ocp_study/README.md

 final modifier prevents a variable from changing and a method from being overriden.

+"import" key word to import usable class and "import static" to import static methods from classes.

+"instanceof" key word is used to find if an object is of a specific type or child of a specific type.

+virtual methods are methods from interfaces or abstract classes that can use the implementation of its sons without the need of specifying the concrete class.

+@Override annotation force a method to be and overridden method, otherwise will it will not compile.

+"toString()" a native method from Object class that every class has in its structure, it is called when trying to cast an object as String or print the object on console.
+It can be overriden in the class and return a custom string format for the class.

+"equals()" is the substitute for "==" on objects, it returns a boolean based on the implementation of equals to know if two objects are alike on the object context.

+"equals()" constract:

+* It is reflexive: for any non-null reference value x, x.equals(x) should return true;
+* It is symmetric: for any non=null reference values x and y, x.equals(y) should return true if and only if y.equals(x) is true;
+* It is transitive: for any non-null reference x, y and z, if x.equals(y) returns true and y.equals(z) returns true, then x.equals(z) should return true;
+* It is consistent: for any non-null reference values x and y, multiple invocations of x.equals(y) consistently return true or consistently return false, provided no information used in equals comparisons on the objects is modified;
+* For any non-null reference value x, x.equals(null) should return false.

+"hashCode()" is a number that puts instances of a class into finite number of categories.

+"hashCode()" contract:

+* Within the same program, the result of hashCode() must not change.
+This means that you shouldn't include variables that change in figuring out the hash code.
+* If "equals()" returns true when called with two objects, calling hashCode() on each of those objects must return the same result.
+* If "equals()" returns false when called with two objects, calling hashCode() on each of those objects does not have to return a different result.

 ## Advanced Java Class Design

 ## Generics and Collections